jacquomo/squidle/README.md

 This repo is work in progress

-Getting BRUV images ready for SQUIDLE+ code and the associated zip file is currently complete.
-Other R files are work in progress and will require trouble shooting before use!!!
+**Getting BRUV images ready for SQUIDLE+ code and the associated zip file is currently complete.
+Other R files are work in progress and will require trouble shooting before use!!!**

 This code base is for:

-1) Extracting still images from BOSS, BRUV and other video platforms and formatting for upload into SQUIDLE+ using R. It provides example workflows to create folder structures and image name convention ready for ingestion into R.
+1) Extracting still images from BOSS, BRUV and other video platforms and formatting for upload into SQUIDLE+ using R.

+2) Formatting imagery, metadata and establishing standardised folder structures ready for ingestion into SQUIDLE+ (getting_bruv_images_ready_SQUIDLE+.R)

-2) Extracting annotation data from SQUIDLE+ API using R. This repository provides basic API calls to SQUIDLE+ to download annotations and images for summarizing using R.
+3) Extracting annotation data from SQUIDLE+ API using R. This repository provides basic API calls to SQUIDLE+ to download annotations and images for summarizing using R.
 A full list of API endpoints can be found at https://squidle.org/api/help?template=api_help_page.html

 Getting Started: